TobiaszCudnik/asyncmachine/Readme.md

 	requires?: string[];
 	// When true, the state will be set automatically, if it's not blocked auto?: boolean;
-	// Multi states always triggers the enter and state transitions, plus
+	// Multi states trigger the enter and state transitions even when set, plus
 	// the clock is always incremented
 	multi?: boolean;
 }